'Holiest of weeks' begins: Region Catholic parishes prepare for diocesan events

-GARY — Roman Catholics have a reason for calling this Holy Week.
+GARY — Roman Catholics have a reason for calling it Holy Week.

 “This is the center of the year, the holiest of weeks,” said the Rev. Martin J. Dobrzynski, pastor at St. Michael the Archangel Parish in Schererville and director of the Office of Worship for the Catholic Diocese of Gary.